-The centre back has a role of defending the area in front of the keeper he is basically the fighter of the two while the libero is more of a versatile one who intervenes if a striker manages to breach the defences of the team and he is not tasked with man marking
+The center back has a role of defending the area in front of the keeper he is basically the fighter of the two while the libero is more of a versatile one who intervenes if a striker manages to breach the defenses of the team and he is not tasked with man marking

 In this attacking formation, both defenders are needed to have pinpoint pass accuracy whether long or short balls forward.
 They are the initiators of every attack and they need to have a good sense of the game.

-Extremely fit fullbacks are needed in this formation as they are tasked to provide support in defence and in offence
+Extremely fit fullbacks are needed in this formation as they are tasked to provide support in defense and in offense

 In the defensive roles they should at all time stay goal-side of the oppositions winger and prevent crosses into the danger area.
 They also should be attentive in the offside application and communicate well with the central backs and the defensive midfielder.